crusherlk/crusherlk/README.md

 I'm Pankaja, a software engineer based in Sri Lanka.

-If an idea pops into my head, Most probably I'll build and park it here.
+If an idea pops into my head, most probably I'll build and park it here.

 I mostly work on web development stuff - React, Typescript and Tailwind to puff up ugly html.